 Hiding your divorce grief from your kids will only make it worse for them in the long run.
-It’s essential, to be honest with your children about what’s going on and allow them to express their feelings about the situation.
+It’s essential to be honest with your children about what’s happening and allow them to express their feelings about the situation.
 Here are some tips for how to do just that.
-It’s essential, to be honest with your kids about what’s going on during and after a divorce.
-Here are some tips for helping them cope with their grief.
+Being honest with your kids about what’s going on during and after a divorce is essential.
+Here are some suggestions for helping them cope with their grief.

-If you’re going through a divorce, it’s essential to deal with your grief before trying to help your kids cope.
+If you’re going through a divorce, dealing with your grief before trying to help your kids cope is essential.
 Otherwise, you won’t be able to be there for them emotionally.

 1. Acknowledge your feelings.
 Don’t try to bottle them up.